 (performed at Hilltown Festival, July 2010, by the Hilltown Ensemble.
 The title is from the poem ‘Pyrography’ by John Ashbery)

-More recently, I’ve been interested in combining this approach with theatre.
-To this end, I founded an improvised music theatre group, TheOpenRehearsals, to experiment and develop our own practice.
+In order to explore these techniques in collaboration with theatre artists, I founded an improvised music theatre group, TheOpenRehearsals, to experiment and develop our own practice.
 The group’s website is at http://www.theopenrehearsals.blogspot.com/.
 Here’s a video excerpt from a performance in The Back Loft.
 The performers are myself, Elizabeth Hilliard, Aidan McWatt, Enda Collins, Sandra Gonzalez Bandera, Andrea Scott and Paul Nolan.
 Video by Ciara McMahon.